 In order to exit the Deep Power-Down mode and resume normal device operation, the Resume from Deep Power-Down command must be issued.
-The Resume from Deep Power-Down command is the only command that the device will recognized while in the Deep Power-Down mode.
+The Resume from Deep Power-Down command is the only command that the device will recognize while in the Deep Power-Down mode.

-To resume from the Deep Power-Down mode, the $\overline{CS}$ pin must first be asserted and opcode of ABh must be clocked into the device.
+To resume from the Deep Power-Down mode, the $\overline{\text{CS}}$ pin must first be asserted and then the opcode ABh must be clocked into the device.
 Any additional data clocked into the device after the opcode will be ignored.
-When the $\overline{CS}$ pin is deasserted, the device will exit the Deep Power-Down mode within the maximum time of $t{RDPD}$ and return to the standby mode.
+When the $\overline{\text{CS}}$ pin is deasserted, the device will exit the Deep Power-Down mode and return to the standby mode within the maximum time of $t{\text{RDPD}}$ .
 After the device has returned to the standby mode, normal command operations such as Read Array can be resumed.